bamcis-io/AwsUtilities/README.md

 ## Revision History

+### 1.0.0.7
+Fixed minor bugs on mounting volumes with Copy-EBSVolume.

 ### 1.0.0.6
 Added the New-AWSUtilitiesSplat cmdlet to be used with the cmdlets in the module and fixed a bug the previous version introduced with the splats.